GhiasAli17/Petfinder_Pawpularity/README.md

 - **Swin tranformer with Images+metadata - Extended PETS-SWINF**

 # Usage
-main.ipynb is the main and entry file, where other modules are imported, the flow and visualization can be viewed in the main.ipynb file
+main.ipynb is the main and entry file, the other existing approaches are defined in the "existing_approaches.ipynb" file

 ## 📂 Project Structure
 ├── src/